Smukanec/JARVIK_DevLab_Local/README.md

 ```
 4. With the virtual environment still active, run `./install.sh` to install the
    package locally

 5. With the virtual environment active, run `./upgrade.sh` to update to the newest release

+You can optionally start DevLab using the helper script `./devlab_venv.sh`.
+The
+script creates (or reuses) a local `.venv`, installs the dependencies, runs
+`install.sh` and then launches `devlab-cli`.
+The `upgrade.sh` script still
+expects an active virtual environment or you can extend the helper to call it.

 ### Basic usage
 ```python